Generalised hardness of approximation and the SCI hierarchy -- On determining the boundaries of training algorithms in AI: Tools for the proofs -- Mathematical preliminaries from the SCI hierarchy

-In order to prove the negative claims asserted in the previous section we formulate our problem as a computational problem.
+In order to prove the \MG{non-computability results} asserted in \S \ref{main_results_section} we formulate our problem as a computational problem (in the sense of Definition \ref{def:GenCompProblem}).
 We start by formally defining what we mean by a neural network.
 Deep learning is a rapidly developing field, where new constructions and architectures of neural networks are constantly proposed.
-Our aim is to capture as many of these constructions as possible with our results, thus we propose the following general formal definition of a neural network: \begin{defn} A neural network $\mathbf{N}: \C^m \to \C^N$ is a composition of maps on the form
+Our aim is to capture as many of these constructions as possible with our results, \MG{and} thus we propose the following general formal definition of a neural network: \begin{defn} A neural network $\mathbf{N}: \MG{\R}^m \to \MG{\R}^N$ is a map of the form